see311/flower_shop_learning/README.md

 # flower_shop

-A Flutter project forked from MiYogurt/flower_flutter with some my optimization.
+A Flutter project forked from MiYogurt/flower_flutter with my optimization.

 ## Getting Started